park3r0vsky/nostale-sawmill-pixelbot/README.md

-Pixelbot made for educational purposes.
+Pixelbot made for educational purposes to simple minigame where you need to cut logs on your right and left side and it speeds up.

 It gives you maximum lvl 5 award 95% times.

 It doesn't check if the mini-game is on/off so you have to start/stop it manually.
 You have to also get reward and start new game.